Contact us:

 Posted in Australia Desk

-Tagged 737, 777, Air New Zealand, Auckland, Aviation Week, bag fees, Brisbane, Delta Airlines, Delta-V, depressurisation, excessive, Jetstar, New Zealand, NoSteve, Qantas, Regional Express, Tiger Airlines, USA, V Australia
+Tagged 737, 777, Air New Zealand, Auckland, Aviation Week, bag fees, Brisbane, Delta, Delta-V, depressurisation, excessive, Jetstar, New Zealand, NoSteve, Qantas, REX, Tiger Airways, USA, V Australia

 Comments Off on Episode 58: Grant’s Flying Solo